minyez/mushroom/db/kpath/README.md

 - `labels`: labels of special points on the path.
 - `coeffs`: coefficients or coordinates of special point on the path.

-Note `labels` and `coeffs` should have the same number of members, which must be even to include all start and end points of path segments.
+Note `labels` and `coeffs` should have the same number of members, which is usually even to include all start and end points of path segments.